 CCRCs also differ in less tangible but no less important ways.
 Each CCRC is a distinctive social community.
 Before joining a particular CCRC, one should become familiar with the community.
 Daytime and even overnight visits can usually be arranged, with meals.
 Such visits provide opportunities to learn about the facility first hand by observing and addressing questions to residents, administrators, and staff.

 CCRC marketing/admissions directors are available to visit, send information and to answer your particular questions.
 Most have websites as well.
 You may request copies of the CCRC's formal contract, annual report, and financial statement.

 Many but not all CCRCs are accredited by the Continuing Care Retirement Commission, a department of the Commission on Accreditation of Rehabilitation Facilities.
 Click here to go to their website for more information.
-Many are also members of AAHSA (American Association of Homes and Services for the Aging).
-You might find this guide helpful: "The Continuing Care Retirement Community, a Guidebook for Consumers," available from the AAHSA Publications Customer Service Center at 800 508-9442 or from their website at www.aahsa.org.
+Many are also members of Leading Age.
+You might find this guide helpful: "The Continuing Care Retirement Community, a Guidebook for Consumers," available from Leading Age Publications Customer Service Center at 800 508-9442 or from their website at http://www.leadingage.org/.

 Note: You may be looking for Windrows in this section because it was originally built as a CCRC.
 However, it is now separate and only offers independent living with many amenities.
 It is listed under independent living.

 All of these are open to people of all faiths.